Characteristics of Our True Nature 何期自性

 Who would have thought our true nature could create all things?

-Our true nature is naturally pure: We don't have to try to make it pure; it already is!
-It's just that our thoughts and feelings get in the way.
-If we take a moment to see what is in the way and let it go, then our true nature can shine through.
+Our true nature is naturally pure.
+We don’t have to make it pure—it already is!
+It’s just that our thoughts and feelings sometimes get in the way.
+If we pause and notice what’s blocking it, and then let it go, our true nature can shine through.

-Our true nature is always eternal: There is a part of us that has always been here and will never change.
-This part stays the same, even when all else goes through four stages of existence: being made, existing, changing, and disappearing.
+Our true nature is eternal.
+There is a part of us that has always been here and never changes.
+It stays the same, even as everything else goes through the four stages of life: being created, existing, changing, and disappearing.

-Our true nature is naturally whole: Being whole means our true nature is already perfect in goodness and wisdom.
-We are complete because everything we need is already inside us!
+Our true nature is whole.
+Being whole means our true nature is already full of goodness and wisdom.
+We don’t need to search outside—everything we need is already within us.

-Our true nature is naturally still: Our true nature is calm and steady, even when our minds are in a whirlwind of thoughts.
-It is not swayed by what's going on around us.
+Our true nature is still.
+It is calm and steady, even when our thoughts feel like a storm.
+It doesn’t get shaken by what’s happening around us.

-Knowing these characteristics of our true nature helps us see our Buddha nature more clearly.
+Knowing these qualities of our true nature helps us see our buddha nature more clearly.